 Smoked pumpkin is delicious and can be used in a variety of dishes.
 Try this smoked pumpkin in soups, pasta and pizza sauce, and of course, pumpkin pie.
-The best part is these pumpkins can be smoked on virtually any type of charcoal grill, pellet or traditional smoker.
-Just play around with it and have fun.
+The best part is these pumpkins can be smoked on virtually any type of charcoal grill, pellet, or traditional smoker.
+Personally, I prefer a good charcoal roasted pumpkin.
+The flavor is fantastic.
+Either way, play around with it and have fun.

 - 2-3 small cooking pumpkins

 - Cut each pumpkin in half.
 Refer to the recipe photo as a guide.
 Leave the innards intact.
 Once cooked, it will be easier to take out.

 - Prepare your cooking equipment of a 1-hour smoke at a temperature around 250 If using a charcoal grill, then prepare it for indirect grilling, by placing the coals on one side.
 Adjust the vents so that you can maintain the desired temperature.